 The King's College is committed to ensuring that all students feel safe at King's and have the opportunity to benefit fully from the College's programs and activities.
-Sex/gender offenses against students-including sexual harassment/violence and gender-based discrimination-interferes with students' rights to receive an education free from discrimination and, in the case of sexual violence, is a crime.
+Sex/gender offenses against students-including sexual harassment/violence and gender-based discrimination-interferes with students' rights to receive an education free from discrimination and, in the case of sexual violence, is a crime and is prohibited by the College.